"His points are valid": Lil Smart gives reason he took VDM's N1m and snubbed him

 - Dancer and singer Lil Smart has revealed why he took N1 million from Verydarkman (VDM) for flight tickets to Abuja without showing up

-- Lil Smart had accused Naira Marley and Zinoleesky of physical assault and he accused them of trying to kidnap him
+- Lil Smart had accused Naira Marley and Zinoleesky of physical assault and attempting to kidnap him, and VDM decided to help him with the case

-- The social media critic had insisted that Lil Smart must return the money to him, and he was no longer interested if his claims were true or false
+- The social media critic said he was no longer interested in the case, and he asked Lil Smart to return his money

-Dancer and singer Idowu Smart Emmanuel, aka Lil Smart, has said he did not show up in Abuja after social media critic Verydarkman (VDM) gave him N1 million for flight ticket because he does not trust him.
+Dancer and singer Idowu Smart Emmanuel, aka Lil Smart, has said he did not show up in Abuja after social media critic Verydarkman (VDM) gave him N1 million for a flight ticket because he did not trust him.

+He described VDM's concern about his case as suspicious and said it was the reason he ghosted him.

-Earlier, Lil Smart had accused singers Azeez Fashola, aka Naira Marley, and Zinoleesky of beating him and attempted to kidnap him.
+Earlier, Lil Smart had accused singers Azeez Fashola, aka Naira Marley, and Oniyide Azeez, aka Zinoleesky, of beating him and attempting to kidnap him.
 He expressed sadness and said he was going to take up the case, and it spurred VDM, real name Vincent Otse, to wade into the issue.

-After Lil Smart did not turn up so that VDM can help him pursue the case with the Abuja Police Command, the social media critic asked him to return his money because he wasn't interested in his allegations against Naira Marley and Zinoleesky anymore.
+After Lil Smart did not turn up for VDM to help him pursue the case with the Abuja Police Command, the social media critic asked the dancer to return his money because he wasn't interested in his allegations against Naira Marley and Zinoleesky anymore.

 Reactions as Lil Smart ghosts VDM